NiyonshutiDavid/uruti/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Contact
-For any inquiries, feel free to reach out to us at [uruti.support@example.com](mailto:uruti.support@example.com).
+For any inquiries, feel free to reach out to us on Linkedin at `https://www.linkedin.com/company/uruti/`.